-Also, under this alternative, an agency or agencies would be given explicit responsibility for conducting studies of efficacy and safety or ensuring that they are conducted, for synthesizing information to appropriate parties, (Two bills before Congress, H.R.
-12584 and S. 2466, would create an office within the Department of Health, Education, and Welfare (DHEW) to evaluate medical technologies,) The direct anticipated result of this alternative is the production of science-based information for use by medical professionals, policy makers, Government agencies, and the public.
+Also, under this alternative, an agency or agencies would be given explicit responsibility for conducting studies of efficacy and safety or ensuring that they are conducted, for synthesizing the results of those trials and other available information, and for disseminating the synthesized information to appropriate parties.
+(Two bills before Congress, H.R.12584 and S.2466, would create an office within the Department of Health, Education, and Welfare (HEW) to evaluate medical technologies.)
+The direct anticipated result of this alternative is the production of science-based information for use by medical professionals, policymakers, Government agencies, and the public.